Nevada Legislature: Usage

-Terms of members
+Membership

 Members of the Assembly are elected to a two-year term with term limits of six terms (12 years).
 Members of the Senate are elected to a four-year term and similarly face term limits of three terms (12 years).
 Term limits were amended to the Nevada Constitution following a voter referendum in 1996 as reflected in Nevada Constitution, Art.
 4, Sec 4.